-- 5.28 We have analysed the Council's preferred draft allocations for housing in order to group them into typologies by size and location. - 5.29 There are 4 very small sites of 10 or less units with the average size of these allocations being 8 units one each in a Principal Town Service Centre, a Key Service Centre, a Local Service Centre and a Village with Basic Services.
-We have appraised a typical 8 unit scheme assuming that it is located in (i) Skipton (Principal Town Service Centre); (ii) in a Designated Rural Area; and (iii) all other Service Centres, Villages and rural locations. - 5.30 There are 17 small size sites of between 11 and 30 units with the average size of these allocations being 17 units.
+- 5.28 We have analysed the SHLAA sites in order to group them into typologies by size and location. - 5.29 There are 11 very small sites on 10 or less units with the average size of these allocations being 8 units.
+These are generally in Key Service Centre, but some are also Local Service Centres or Villages with Basic Services.
+We have appraised a typical 8 unit scheme assuming that it is located in (i) Skipton (Principal Town Service Centre); (ii) in a Designated Rural Area; and (iii) all other Service Centres, Villages and rural locations. - 5.30 There are 19 small size sites of between 11 and 30 units with the average size of these allocations being 20 units.
 Again, these are generally in Key Service Centres, but some are also Local Service Centres or Villages with Basic Services.
-We have appraised a typical 17 unit scheme assuming that it is located (i) in Skipton (Principal Town Service Centre); and (ii) all other Service Centres, Villages and rural locations. - 5.31 We have identified the next group of medium sized sites of between 31 and 100 units of which there are 11 sites.
-There are only 2 allocations of this size in Skipton and the rest are distributed throughout all the other Service Centres, Villages and rural locations.
-We have appraised a 35 and 66 unit scheme typology. - 5.32 We have split the larger sites (>100 units) between those that are allocated in Skipton (7 sites) and those that are located in Key Service Centres (2x in Settle and 1x in High and Low Bentham).
+We have appraised a typical 17 unit scheme assuming that it is located (i) in Skipton (Principal Town Service Centre); and (ii) all other Service Centres, Villages and rural locations. - 5.31 We have identified the next group of medium sized sites of between 31 and 75 units of which there are 13 sites.
+There are no allocations of this size in Skipton but they are distributed throughout all the other Service Centres, Villages and rural locations.
+We have appraised a 35 and 66 unit scheme typology. - 5.32 We have split the larger sites between those that are allocated in Skipton and those that are located in other Service Centres and (x1) in Cononley (Village with Basic Services).
+There are 8 allocations in Skipton ranging in size between 102 and 400 units, with an average of 193.
+There are 5 larger allocations outside Skipton of between 90 184 units (average 134).
 We have appraised a 100 unit scheme in Skipton; a 150 unit scheme in all other areas; and a 290 unit scheme in Skipton as representative of these allocations. - 5.33 In addition we have appraised Age Restricted/Sheltered Housing and Assisted Living/ Extracare Housing separately. - 5.34 These typologies are reflected in our typologies matrix which is appended (Appendix 3).